neurosnap/mudicom/docs/index.rst

 Contents:

-Mudicom is a light-weight python package that wraps around other tools that are widely used in the open-source community to read, extract images, and validate DICOM files.
+Mudicom is a light-weight python package that wraps around other tools that are widely used in the open-source community to read, extract images, validate, and anonymize DICOM files.

 There are two critical libraries that mudicom depends upon:

 *  GDCM_ (C++)